 We entered into employment agreements or arrangements with each of the following Named Executive Officers: Messrs.
 Hanson, George, Sacomani, Rohleder, Zdebel and van Wijk.
-We also entered into employment arrangements with John Kurtzweil, effective March 18, 2002, who became our Senior Vice President, Chief Financial Officer and Treasurer, and with William Bradford, effective March 28, 2002, who became our Senior Vice President of Sales and Marketing.
+We also entered into employment arrangements with Syrus Madavi, effective April 1, 2002, who became our Executive Chairman and Chairman of the Board; with John Kurtzweil, effective March 18, 2002, who became our Senior Vice President, Chief Financial Officer and Treasurer; and with William Bradford, effective March 28, 2002, who became our Senior Vice President of Sales and Marketing.